RadarVisuals/RADAR/full_codebase_dump.md

   const handleStart = useCallback(() => {
     setHasUserInitiated(true);
-    // When the user clicks "Enter", we explicitly tell the SetManagementProvider to begin loading. if (startLoadingProcess) {
+    // When the user clicks "Enter", we explicitly tell the AppProvider to begin loading. if (startLoadingProcess) {
       startLoadingProcess();
     }